tARIFToW/blockchain-developer-bootcamp-final-project/README.md

 3. Get a certain number of participants to join your lottery

 ## Accessing the frontend
-You can access the frontend here.
+You can access the frontend [here](https://tariftow.github.io/blockchain-developer-bootcamp-final-project/).

+:warning: **Make sure you are connecting a rinkeby wallet**: Be very careful here!

 ## Getting started
 To install the local dependencies run `npm install` in both the `root` and `frontend` directory of the project.
 To run the frontend, call `npm run start` in the `frontend` directory.